-It’s no secret that turtles are known to live longer lives than many other animals.
-Even some species of tortoise can live 100 years or more!
-Several common species of pet turtles can theoretically live into their 40s, though there are many factors that will influence how long your pet turtle lives.
-Your turtle's lifespan depends on its species, its diet and other aspects of its lifestyle that you can control.
+It’s no secret that turtles are known to live longer lives than many other pets.
+Some species of tortoises can live 100 years or more.
+Several common species of pet water turtles can live into their 40s, though there are many factors that will influence how long your pet turtle lives.
+Your turtle's lifespan depends on its species, its diet and other aspects of its environment that you can control.

 The bottom line is that most turtles will easily live at least a few decades if they survive past the first few years of life.